yuvipanda/words/content/post/on-crypto.md

 forcefit into problems they are very poor solutions for.
 Every time I see the word 'blockchain', I mentally replace it with 'distributed ledger', and see if it can still be a good fit for the given problem.
 Most often, it does not.
-Problems often have to be reframed in economic terms to have a blockchain solve them, and I think this reframing is often fundamentally problematic.
+Problems often have to be reframed in terms of 'transactions' to have a blockchain solve them, and I think this reframing is often fundamentally problematic - life isn't transactional.
 When all you have is a distributed ledger, everything looks like a problem of incentives.

 So any time something purports to solve a problem that is *not* use as a currency using a blockchain, consider carefully the problem it is solving, and